ibourn/ASCII-and-particles-effects/cam-to-ascii/README.md

 ## Source

-This project is a tutorials from [The Coding Train](https://www.youtube.com/@TheCodingTrain) by Daniel Shiffman.
+This project is a tutorial from [The Coding Train](https://www.youtube.com/@TheCodingTrain) by Daniel Shiffman.